Left to right: Alam Aliyev, Valeriy Kriger, Dmitriy Zagulin and Sergey Shulyarenko attend the hearing via video link on March 27, 2024

 Suspected of:

-according to the investigation he together with others conducted religious services, which is interpreted as “organising the activity of an extremist organisation” (with reference to the decision of the Russian Supreme Court on the liquidation of all 396 registered organisations of Jehovah’s Witnesses)
+according to the investigation, he together with others conducted meetings for worship, which is interpreted as “organising the activity of an extremist organisation” (with reference to the decision of the RF Supreme Court on the liquidation of all 396 registered organisations of Jehovah’s Witnesses)

 Court case number: